HaxeFoundation/HaxeManual/content/09-macro.md

 [code asset](assets/MacroArgumentsConst.hx)

-With these it is not necessary to detour over expressions as the compiler can use the provided constants directly.
+With these, it is not necessary to detour over expressions as the compiler can use the provided constants directly.